Reverse Information Projections and Optimal E-statistics: The Reverse Information Projection

 \subsection{Strict sub-probability measure}

-We return now to the familiar setting where $P$ is a probability distribution and $\mathcal{C}$ a convex set of probability distributions.
+We return now to the familiar setting where $P$ is a probability measure and $\mathcal{C}$ a convex set of probability measures.
 It is easy to verify that the RIPr $\hat Q$ of $P$ on $\mathcal{C}$ is then a sub-probability measure.
 This follows because we know that there exists a sequence $(Q_n)_{n\in \mathbb{N}}$ in $\mathcal{C}$ such that $q_n$ converges point-wise $P$-a.s. to $\hat q$ and Fatou's Lemma tells us

 It is not clear a priori whether this can ever be a strict inequality.
 For example, if the sample space is finite, the set of probability measures is compact, so the limit of any sequence of probability measures (i.e.\ the reverse information projection) will also be a probability measure.
 The following example illustrates that this is not always the case for infinite sample spaces, and it can in fact already go wrong for a countable sample space with $D(P\|\mathcal{C})<\infty$.